This blog may contain affiliate links. Read our disclosure policy for more info.

-Renting a tuk-tuk in Sri Lanka is fast becoming a very popular way to travel this rather small, but beautiful island nation.
+Renting a tuk-tuk in Sri Lanka is fast becoming a popular way to travel around this small but beautiful island nation.

-When I first started researching Sri Lanka we came across a blog that mentioned renting a tuk-tuk for the trip.
+When I first started researching Sri Lanka, we came across a blog that mentioned renting a tuk-tuk for their trip.

-To us, renting a tuk-tuk sounded crazy at first, but as we looked into it more we realized that it was actually going to be the best way to travel Sri Lanka.
+To us, renting a tuk-tuk sounded crazy at first.
+However, as we looked into it more, we realized that it was actually going to be the best way to travel around Sri Lanka.
 So we did it!

-Looking back now, it was one of the best things we did in Sri Lanka and we would do it again in a heartbeat.
-Renting a tuk-tuk in Sri Lanka is by far the best way to travel Sri Lanka.
+Looking back now, it was one of the best things we did in Sri Lanka, and we would do it again in a heartbeat.
+Renting a tuk-tuk in Sri Lanka is by far the best way to travel around Sri Lanka.

 But how was it?
 Was it crazy?
 Was it scary?
 Was it fun?